MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/building-for-onecore.md

 However, depending on your requirements, you might choose instead to link to one of the following:

+>[!NOTE]
+>If you link to `OneCoreUAP.lib` or `OneCore.lib`, you will get a slight load time performance boost over the downlevel options.

 |Library|Scenario|
 |-|-|
 |`OneCore.lib`|All editions of latest OS version, no UWP support|